 REQUIREMENT STATUS 1.
 Petition to Graduate Students must complete and submit the Petition to Graduate.
 Petitions are due the first Monday in October. ☐ MET ☐ PENDING 2.
 Total Number of Units NUMBER OF UNITS 24 units required for the LL.M. degree.
-Units done: Units transferred: Units current: Incomplete units: Units needed for graduation, assuming current units are passed: To be taken when? □ MET □ PENDING 3.
-Required Courses ☐ Introduction to Intellectual Property Specialization International IP Law (3 units) It total units of IP electives (the 2 courses above count toward the 12 units) Human Rights Specialization 12 total units of public interest / social justice courses International and Comparative Law Specialization The 12 credit hours of specialized study must be taken from the International Law Curriculum. □ MET □ PENDING 4.
+Units done: Units transferred: Units current: Incomplete units: Units needed for graduation, assuming current units are passed: To be taken when? ☐ MET ☐ PENDING United States Law LL.M.
+Requirements: ☐ Introduction to US Law (Law 700) ☐ LARAW for U.S. LL.M.s (highly recommended but not required) PLUS 3.
+Required Courses No Specialization Intellectual Property Specialization Human Rights Specialization International and Comparative Law Specialization ☐ MET ☐ PENDING □ Electives ☐ IP Survey (3 units) ☐ 12 total units of public interest / social justice courses ☐ The 12 credit hours of specialized study must be taken from the International Law Curriculum. ☐ International IP Law (3 units) ☐ 12 total units of IP electives (the 2 courses above count toward the 12 units) 4.
 Writing Requirement Students must complete a written research paper either in conjunction with a 2-3 unit class or as an independent research paper (LAW 298) under the supervision of a faculty member.
 The Notice of Intent to Complete the LL.M.
 Writing Requirement form must be submitted to the Student Services Office prior to the fourth week of the student's final semester. ☐ MET ☐ PENDING 5.
 Holds Diplomas will not be released.
-Holds may be due to delinquent accounts and incomplete paperwork for financial aid, records, deferments, or health insurance. ☐ MET ☐ PENDING 6.
-Grades Degrees cannot be posted if any grades remain incomplete or missing.
-Please indicate any pending grades and when they will be cleared: Course: Professor: Cleared: □ MET Course: Professor: Cleared:
+Holds may be due to delinquent accounts and incomplete paperwork for financial aid, records, deferments, or health insurance. ☐ MET ☐ PENDING Degrees cannot be posted if any grades remain incomplete or missing.
+Please indicate any pending grades and when they will be cleared: 6.
+Grades Course: Professor: Cleared: ☐ MET☐ PENDING Course: Course: Professor: Cleared: